ska-telescope/ska-sdp-data-product-dashboard/README.md

 ## Roadmap
 This project is in very early development, but the following have already been identified to be added:
-[]  Make change the list to a folder tree
 []  Update the file icon based on file type
-[]  Add selection of source to Rucio / Direct file storage []  Add selection and view of metadata capability
+[]  Add selection and view of metadata capability
 []  Add filter based on metadata
-[]  Enable download of folders

 ## Contributing
 Contributions are welcome, please see the SKAO developer portal for guidance. https://developer.skao.int/en/latest/

 ## Project status
-Initial proof of concept working towards a minimum viable product.
+Working towards a minimum viable product.